bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 payload for purposes of validating the JWS, with no transformations.

-[[ Editor's note: this is a potentially fragile signature mechanism but it's simple to calculate and useful for body-driven requests, like the client to the AS.
+[[ Editor's note: this is a potentially fragile signature mechanism.
+It doesn't protect the method or URL of the request in the signature, but it's simple to calculate and useful for body-driven requests, like the client to the AS.
 We might want to remove this in favor of general-purpose HTTP signing. ]]

 ## Attached JWS {#attached-jws}